enyojs/enyo-docs/building-apps/managing-data/managing-data.md

     }
 });
 ```

-We can now bind the computed `forecast` computed property to a view Control, for example:
+We may now bind the computed `forecast` property to a view control, e.g.:

 ```
 enyo.kind({